JGarza189/oncological-modeling/Supplement/Oncology_Script-outline.md

 ## Customization Using Various Parameters

-The script also demonstrates how to re-run the model with a new set of parameters and initial conditions:
+This script can also be re-ran  with a new set of parameters and initial conditions:

-- Parameters and initial conditions are redefined.
+- Parameters and initial conditions can be redefined based either on data taken from the literature or our own experimental data.
 - The system is solved again with `ode45`.
 - A combined plot is created (using `hold on`) to display all three variables on the same axes, along with a legend.
 - An annotation box shows the system of equations.

-This part of the script illustrates the model’s sensitivity to parameter changes.

-## ODE Functions Defined
+## ODE Functions

 At the end of the script, the function `systemODEs` is defined to compute the derivatives: